A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Data Processing and Models

 Each participant is first allocated a unique identifier to ensure privacy and confidentiality.
 The mapping between participants’ personal details and their unique identifiers is kept separately under password protection and with controlled access.

 The data generated from the interviews allow us to learn about each individual's ADLs, personal preferences and living context, which, in turn, help us model the properties that reflect general and specific ADLs.
-We apply Framework Analysis \cite{Gale2013}, a qualitative analysis method, to reveal patterns and themes in the interview data using NVivo software (Limivero, v14){~}\cite{nvivo2023}.
-We identify properties of ADLs by considering both our questions during interviews and the routines participants highlighted as important.
+Framework Analysis \cite{Gale2013}, a qualitative analysis method, is applied to reveal patterns and themes in the interview data using NVivo software (Limivero, v14){~}\cite{nvivo2023}.
+Properties of ADLs are identified by considering both our questions during interviews and the routines participants highlighted as important.
 These properties are then categorised as {\it general} (common to everyone, like eating or washing), {\it individual-specific} (like pet care or hobbies), or {\it routine} but non-daily activities that impact health (like using medication).
 This approach allows us to have a detailed representation of the properties used to verify general and specific ADLs.